yoren/gravityflow/readme.md

 Gravity Flow is a commercial plugin for WordPress which provides a Workflow platform for forms created in Gravity Forms.

 This repository is a development version of Gravity Flow intended to facilitate communication with developers.
-It is not intended for installation on production sites.
+It is not stable and not intended for installation on production sites.

 Bug reports and pull requests are welcome.